Resize Images

 $image = $image->resizeDown(2000, 100); // 800 x 100

-// resize only image width to 200 pixel and do not exceed the origial width
+// resize only image width to 200 pixel and do not exceed the original width

 $image->resizeDown(width: 200);

-Often you want to resize an image but do not want to distort the original image
+Often you want to resize an image without distorting the original image

 aspect ratio.
 For this kind of modification you can simply use the methods